craig-m/mpcontainer/README.md

 MPContainer
 -----------

-Music Player Container - A streaming Jukebox setup
+Music Player Container - A streaming Jukebox setup.

 Moving the programs I like, and refuse to give up, into the modern world of browsers and containers.